Buy fractional gold. Gold bar on wood table.

 Reputation is everything when you're buying precious metals.
 A seller with a solid track record is your best bet for a secure purchase.
 Start by looking for online reviews from other customers on independent platforms like the Better Business Bureau or Trustpilot.
 Don’t just look at the star rating; read the comments to see what people are saying about their specific experiences.
 You can also check how long the company has been in business.
 A long history often points to a stable and reliable operation.
 A little digging into a dealer's reputation can give you the confidence you need to move forward with your investment.

-Check for Authentication
+Look for Proof of Authentication

 You need to be certain that the gold you’re buying is authentic.
 Reputable sellers will always guarantee the authenticity of their products and provide clear details about each item’s purity, weight, and origin.
 They typically source their gold from well-known and respected government or private mints.
 Before you buy, check that the seller is transparent about where their gold comes from.
 Many dealers will also offer a range of fractional sizes, and you should always be able to verify the authenticity of the coins or bars you purchase.
 If a seller is vague about these details, consider it a major red flag.